new-church/sc-www/content/news/2026-saa-dissolution.md

 expirydate: 2026-02-27 22:00:00
 ---

-A Special General Meeting of the SAA will be held at 7pm on Friday 27th February 2026.
+A Special General Meeting of the SAA will be held at 7pm on Friday 27th February 2026 for SAA members to vote on a special resolution to wind up the Association.

 You can attend via Zoom, and if you are a financial member you may vote by proxy.

 The special resolution to be voted upon at this Special General Meeting is the motion: